10,414,036

 D8 Visa Requirements

-To be eligible for the D8 Visa, applicants must meet the following conditions
+To be eligible for the D8 Visa, applicants must meet the following conditions:

 D8 Visa Benefits